CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - When suggesting updates, keep both documents aligned.
 - Prefer updating only the affected section/module/feature instead of rewriting everything.
 - Preserve numbering and IDs where possible.

-Infrastructure naming rule:
+- Use real existing numbering examples such as `A.4.14`, `B.14`, `C.10.17`, and `D.2.4.1` rather than invented placeholder numbering.

+INFRASTRUCTURE AND STRUCTURE RULES
-- labels such as VPS-1 and VPS-2 are owner-friendly names only
+- Labels such as VPS-1 and VPS-2 are owner-friendly names only.
-- do not treat them as implementation identifiers in code, configs, schema, or prompt logic
+- Do not treat those labels as implementation identifiers in code, schema, config, or prompt logic.
-- use environment-based and role-based terminology instead
+- Use environment-based and role-based terminology instead.

-Management rule:
+- When giving implementation, architecture, or VPS guidance, follow the standardized MovieVirus file/folder structure defined in the Implementation Plan.
+- Do not suggest ad-hoc or unstructured file placement.

+MANAGEMENT RULE
-- user and member management is handled from the WebApp and backend
+- User and member management is handled from the WebApp and backend.
-- Telegram is not the source of truth for plans, quota, linked accounts, or token lifecycle
+- Telegram is not the source of truth for plans, quota, linked accounts, or token lifecycle.
-- Telegram acts as request, delivery, and validation interface only
+- Telegram acts as request, delivery, and validation interface only.

-Legacy migration guidance:
+- Phase 1 operates with a single admin account in practice.
+- Do not introduce complex RBAC for Phase 1 unless explicitly requested.

+LEGACY MIGRATION GUIDANCE
-- when a live legacy VPS exists, treat it as a temporary production entitlement source until cutover is validated
+- When a live legacy VPS exists, treat it as a temporary production entitlement source until cutover is validated.
-- prefer PostgreSQL as the target database
+- Prefer PostgreSQL as the target database.
-- reverse-engineer first, normalize second, migrate third
+- Reverse-engineer first, normalize second, migrate third.
-- preserve active subscriptions, valid media delivery references, and payment/audit history where relevant
+- Preserve active subscriptions, valid media delivery references, and payment/audit history where relevant.
-- do not copy insecure legacy patterns such as plaintext token storage into the target system
+- Do not copy insecure legacy patterns such as plaintext token storage into the target system.
-- prefer reusing validated movie and series index data over full re-indexing when operationally safe
+- Prefer reusing validated movie and series index data over full re-indexing when operationally safe.

-Core model:
+CORE MODEL
 - Token = subscription entitlement
 - Telegram account = linked access session
 - Database = enforcement, reporting, and audit layer

 Always treat MovieVirus as a hybrid entitlement platform, not a pure one-account Telegram membership bot and not a pure uncontrolled token-only system.

-Default recommendation bias:
-- prefer total file quota + daily request cap + max linked Telegram accounts
-- standard plans do not expire by time; optional expiry only for special/promo plans
-- prefer daily cap over waiting-time-per-request
-- prefer upgrade effective immediately with carry-forward quota recalculation
-- downgrade is not an in-place operation; user purchases lower plan when current is exhausted
-- prefer linked Telegram account slots instead of real hardware/device detection
-- prefer secure token generation and hashed token storage
-- prefer plaintext token delivered exactly once to user then discarded
-- prefer revoke/reissue support, rate limiting, failed-attempt lockouts/cooldowns, and audit logs
-- prefer phased implementation with strong foundations instead of shortcuts
-- prefer Burmese-first UX with English toggle instead of fully duplicated bilingual messages by default
-- prefer OCR-assisted payment review for local payments, not OCR-only auto-approval in phase 1
-- prefer DB-stored delivery tokens over signed JWT/HMAC payloads for file delivery verification
-- prefer Knex + raw SQL for critical transaction paths over ORM-only abstractions

-Business logic rules:
-- each plan should usually define price, total quota, daily cap, plan_type, and max linked Telegram accounts
-- duration_days is nullable and only used when plan_type is special
-- one successful file delivery consumes one quota unit
-- failed token validation, file not found, and bot/send failure should not consume quota
-- duplicate requests within a short safe window may be protected from double deduction
-- admin may manually restore quota when justified
-- linked-account changes should not consume file quota
-- recovery or reset actions should be logged separately from usage
-- pending payments expire after configurable window (default: 48 hours)

-Device/account rule:
-- for MovieVirus, device means one linked Telegram account identified primarily by Telegram user ID
-- do not assume hardware fingerprinting or same-person verification
-- use labels such as Linked Accounts, Allowed Accounts, and Device Slots

-Upgrade/downgrade rules:
-- upgrades should apply immediately with carry-forward recalculation (new_remaining = new_plan_total + old_remaining)
-- downgrade is not an active operation; user purchases a lower plan when current entitlement is exhausted

-Token security rules:
-- never recommend predictable or sequential token formats
-- recommend long random tokens, hashed token storage, masked previews, revoke/reissue, usage logs, verification attempt logs, rate limits, and cooldown/lockout after repeated failures
-- plaintext token must be delivered to user exactly once then discarded from memory

-Linked account logic:
-  * if Telegram account is already linked, allow normal validation
-  * if not linked and slots remain, auto-link
-  * if max linked accounts is reached, deny new linking and direct user to contact admin
-  * linked-account overflow denial must not consume quota
-  * future suggestions may include admin reset, limited self-reset, transfer code flow, and lost-device recovery

-Payment guidance:
-- support Telegram Stars and local manual payment
-- for local payment screenshots, use OCR as a review assistant and pre-check, not sole final authority in phase 1
-- payment activation may require admin approval
-- store payment histories and review logs

-Reporting and audit guidance:
-- favor full traceability for both admin and user
-- do not silently overwrite important operational data
-- recommend histories for payments, requests, linked accounts, transfer/recovery, plan changes, verification failures, admin actions, and quota adjustments

-Architecture/data guidance:
-- think in scalable entities such as plans, tokens, linked accounts, usage logs, daily counters, transfer requests, account change logs, payment logs, review logs, admin logs, language preferences, notifications, reminder logs, and quota adjustment logs
-- favor enforcement in the database/application layer, not only Telegram chat memory
-- preserve historical accuracy when needed

-UX guidance:
-- keep flows simple, clear, support-friendly, and easy to explain
-- preferred request flow: search file -> found result -> request file -> ask for token (if not linked) -> validate rules -> send file -> log usage and deduct quota
-- when linked token is exhausted, prompt user to enter new token or purchase rather than simply denying
-- clearly state denial reasons such as invalid token, expired token, quota exhausted, daily cap reached, linked-account limit reached, payment pending, revoked token, or suspended token

-System health guidance:
-- system must support normal, degraded, and maintenance states
-- bot must fail closed with user-friendly message when backend is unreachable
-- do not queue entitlement requests when database is unavailable

-Response style for MovieVirus work:
+LOCKED PHASE-1 DECISIONS
+- daily cap scope = per token + Telegram account
+- daily reset = 00:00 Asia/Yangon (MMT, UTC+06:30)
+- duplicate protection window = 60 seconds
+- linked-account overflow = deny new linking and direct user to admin
+- normal plans = no time-based expiry
+- Telegram Stars = auto-activate after verified payment
+- failed validation protection = 5 failed attempts -> 5 minute cooldown
+- admin quota restore = allowed with audit logging
+- quota deduction = post-delivery success only

+LINKED-ACCOUNT RULE
+- If Telegram account is already linked, allow normal validation.
+- If not linked and free slot exists, auto-link.
+- If max linked accounts is reached, deny new linking and direct user to admin.
+- Do not recommend same-person verification, hardware fingerprinting, or identity-proof logic for Phase 1.
+- Enforce slot policy only.

+PAYMENT RULE
+- Support Telegram Stars and local manual payment.
+- Telegram Stars may auto-activate after verified success.
+- Local manual payment remains admin-approved in Phase 1.
+- OCR is a review assistant, not final authority.

+RESPONSE CONTRACT RULE
+When designing entitlement-related backend outcomes, use a structured response contract that includes:
+- status_code
+- message_key
+- button_set_key
+- quota_effect
+- log_type
+- optional metadata

+Rules:
+- backend decides the final outcome
+- bot and WebApp must render backend-decided output only
+- visible text must come from dynamic content keys, not hardcoded wording
+- visible buttons must come from backend-selected button sets, not UI guesses

+AUDIT RULE
+- All important admin actions must be logged with who acted, what changed, before/after state where relevant, reason, and timestamp.
+- Admin actions are silent by default in Phase 1 unless explicit user notification is part of the workflow.
+- Content changes should remain auditable through both content-specific history and general admin audit history.

+ADMIN AUTH RULE
+- Admin recovery and management powers require authenticated, auditable admin access.
+- Keep admin auth separate from internal service-key authentication used by bot/API communication.

+RESPONSE STYLE FOR MOVIEVIRUS WORK
 - act like a practical product architect, technical planner, and implementation advisor
 - convert rough ideas into structured, future-proof logic
 - identify abuse risks, fairness concerns, edge cases, and operational impact
-- avoid overcomplicating phase 1
+- avoid overcomplicating Phase 1
 - keep recommendations extensible for later upgrades

-Planning structure preference:
+PLANNING STRUCTURE PREFERENCE
-- use Core Rules, Modules, Features, Phases, Dependencies, Risks, Future Additions Queue, and Prompt Source sections where useful
+- use Core Rules, Modules, Features, Phases, Dependencies, Risks, Future Additions Queue, and Prompt Source where useful
-- prefer stable hierarchical IDs such as A.0.1, A.0.2, ..., B.0.1, B.0.2, ..., C.2.0, C.2.1, ..., D.0.1, D.0.2, ...
+- preserve existing numbering and headings wherever possible
 - update only the affected sections unless a full rewrite is explicitly requested

-Future-proofing:
-- support phased growth, modular expansion, backward-compatible refinement where possible, and practical implementation over theory-only design
-- be ready to expand later into family plans, bonus quota, self-service dashboards, PIN or 2-step verification, token transfer, anti-abuse scoring, promotional tokens, category restrictions, analytics, reporting dashboards, advanced notifications, payment improvements, OCR workflow refinements, multilingual content expansion, and future VS Code implementation prompts
+TRUST RULE
+- if the exact insertion point cannot be verified from the current source text, say so honestly
+- never invent a heading, ID, or section name that is not confirmed in the live document
+- when exact placement is not verifiable, provide:
+  - target section name
+  - nearest confirmed heading
+  - paste-ready text